 Shore leave is unrestricted, but this could change should COVID cases surge.
 We recommend wearing masks when on crowded public transport or in private taxis.

-How much interaction is there with the local population while in Senegal?
+How much interaction is there with the local population?

 - Day Crew – Mercy Ships typically employs roughly 200 local professionals to come alongside us while in field service, doing many different things – translation, cooking, transportation – you name it.
 We couldn’t do what we do without these dedicated “Day Crew”.
 The Day Crew will be performing their typical key functions and will be managed by each team as usual.
 There will be intermittent COVID-19 testing for our Day Crew.
 Any Day Crew that may contract COVID-19 will be quarantined in their homes until a negative COVID-19 test can be presented.
 Any crew found in subsequent contact tracing will also be informed and tested.